martin-sos/Tetris/README.md

 # Tetris

 This project is mainly for learning C++.
-Besides that, I would like to implement Tetris according the the "Tetris Guideline" as formulated here: https://tetris.wiki/Tetris_Guideline.
+Besides that, I would like to implement Tetris according the "Tetris Guideline" as formulated here: https://tetris.wiki/Tetris_Guideline.
 Another goal is to make it run on Windows, Linux and Mac, in console mode and later also in gui mode.

 I am very interested in honest feedback and I would be happy about collaboration :-).